Results

 3rd Result

-The 3rd result contributes to the 3rd objective of the “FERTILE” project, i.e., to develop training materials, including exemplar Artful ER projects as open educational resources for pre- and in-service teachers and academic educators.
+The 3rd result contributed to the 3rd objective of the “FERTILE” project, i.e., to develop training materials, including exemplar Artful ER projects as open educational resources for pre- and in-service teachers and academic educators.
 The “FERTILE” Training Materials support a modular training structure and provide all the necessary content for activities taking place f2f and online.

 The content developed includes individual, collaborative, and peer-review activities taking place face-to-face, synchronously or asynchronously, exemplar Artful ER projects, presentations (PowerPoint or video), study material, and scientific papers web resources.